 Vibe Yoga 3750 Florence Street, Redwood City, California 94063

-I visited Vibe Yoga to attend a Shoulders and Heart Openers workshop with Carmen Aguilar so my review about the studio is only about the physical practice space and the vibe I got from the people who were also there.
+I first visited Vibe Yoga to attend a Shoulders and Heart Openers workshop with Carmen Aguilar.
 It’s not fair to compare a $70 workshop with a yoga evangelist like Carmen to a “regular” yoga class but I will say that Carmen’s class was one of the most challenging and rewarding yoga classes I have been to in a while and I highly encourage everyone to attend workshops with her if she travels to your city (she is based in Chicago but comes to the Bay Area at least twice a year.)
 Carmen beautifully links poses and leads her classes with the expertise that can only be developed from at least a couple decades of practice and teaching.
 Her style is “get down to business” and focused on proper alignment and technique.
 She helps your body move in ways you never thought possible.

-The studio itself is located in a convenient area of Redwood City within a small shopping plaza.
+The space is located in a convenient area of Redwood City within a small shopping plaza.
 There is a Starbucks, a deli, several food establishments, and free parking.
-The structure of Vibe Yoga’s interior looks like it was built for working out–it isn’t a refurbished establishment.
+The structure of Vibe Yoga’s interior looks like it was built for working out–it isn’t an old refurbished establishment.
 That means the space is beautiful, clean, smells nice, and is much more conducive to pleasant heated yoga than many of the older practice spaces in San Francisco (they have their own charm too and I have reviewed many of them.)

 1.)
 Many amenities including showers, bathrooms, water filter, and lockers